gaurav-kaushik/sbg-apps/DESeq2/README.md

 ###Import into the Seven Bridges platform
 You can import **`diff.cwl.json`** into the Seven Bridges platform to use for your own research or try wrapping this application yourself using the Tool Editor!

+###Run using the Rabix Executor

+Seven Bridges has developed a local executor for CWL.
+You can find it [here](github.com/rabix/bunny).

+To run this tool with Rabix:

+	./rabix diff.cwl.json input.json

+Note: You may have the Rabix Executor installed in another directory.
+Make sure the path to the executor and JSONs are correct.